webdevcody/code-racer/README.md

 ## Contribution &colon;handshake&colon;

 We welcome contributions from the community!
 If you'd like to contribute to Code Racer, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md).
-We have these base guidelines&colon;
+We have these base guidelines:

 - Fork the repository
 - Create a new branch for your feature or bug fix